 As a private school, McMillian’s has no public oversight over pay and can set policies and salaries as it sees fit.

 The school is a family-run shop.
-Linda McMillian’s husband, Harold McMillian, is the chief executive officer, and her brother, P.W.
-Reed, is the principal, according to the school’s website.
+Linda McMillian’s husband, Harold McMillian, is the chief executive officer.
 The assistant principal is Rashad McMillian, the son of Linda and Harold, according to the school.
 Another son, Christopher McMillian, is the school’s coordinator and a daughter, Fanchon McMillian, is the band director.

 That likely would be prohibited in the public sector.
 Louisiana ethics laws ban the head of a public school system, such as an independent charter network, from hiring immediate relatives, with some exemptions.

 “Nepotism in the public sector is frowned upon mightily,” said Andre Perry, a fellow at The Brookings Institution and formerly the associate director for education initiatives at Loyola University’s Institute for Quality and Equity in Education.
 “For that many folks to be connected puts up red flags on the quality and intentions of that school.”